chilcote/vfuse/README.md

       --start [START]       Start monitoring of VM
       --stop STOP           Stop monitoring of VM
       --reset RESET         Reset monitored VM
+      --use-qemu            Use qemu-img intead of the Fusion CLI tools

 Creating a VM
 -------------